ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/codespaces.md

 ### Exercise: Personalizing your Codespace

-1. Generate a token with admin power (go to https://github.com/settings/tokens).
+1. Generate a token with admin power (go to <https://github.com/settings/tokens>).
 Give them superpowers and save it as `admin` token
 2. Go to your **Codespace user secrets** section  <https://github.com/settings/codespaces> and
    - Add a `GH_TOKEN` secret in the codespace repository settings.
 See <https://cli.github.com/manual/gh_help_environment>.
    - As value use the token you generated in the previous step.

      ![/images/codespaces-secrets-admin-token.png](/images/codespaces-secrets-admin-token.png)

+     Then you can use such token to access from the codespace to other repos, organizations, etc.
 3. Activate the section **Dotfiles**.
 4. Create a `dotfiles` repository in your GitHub account.
    - [![assets/images/codespaces-dotfile.png](/images/codespaces-dotfile.png)](https://github.com/casiano-rodriguez/dotfiles)